• Home

 (Isaiah 34; Isaiah 63:3-6; Lamentations 1:15; Joel 3:12-13; Jeremiah 30; Psalm 80:16)

-The picture here is one of grape vines loaded with grapes that so ripe they are about to burst.
-As they are cut from the vine they are thrown into the winepress where they are crushed underfoot.
+The picture here is one of grape vines loaded with grapes that are so ripe they are about to burst.
+As they are cut from the vine, thrown into the winepress, and crushed underfoot.
 Then, suddenly, the picture changes.
 This isn't wine flowing from the winepress, it's blood.
 The winepress is a picture of judgment.
 The picture seems to transition from a symbol to a literal description of a battlefield.
-On this battlefield the blood is splattered as high as the horses' bridles.......4' high!!
+On this battlefield, the blood is splattered as high as the horses' bridles, 4-5' high!!
 And this battlefield is 200 miles long.
 This is a picture of the carnage of God's wrath poured out.
-Many see this is as the outcome of the battle of Armegeddon.
+Many see this as the outcome of the battle of Armageddon.
 However, the word "battle" seems to imply the other side was able to fight and offer some resistance.
 This is not the case in judgment, this is no contest.
 This is the triumph of our all-powerful God.
 It is complete and final and leaves no questions unanswered.